Oct-chen/New-Bird/README.md

 # New-Bird
-I'm a new bird inpython
+I'm a new bird in python